 Earth Notes: Super-Insulating Our Living Room (2010)Updated 2024-02-19.

 For 2009, even given the unusually harsh winter, we managed to cut gas use from 9MWh in previous years to just over 6MWh.
 Some of that saving was with water heating (behaviour changes, pipe lagging).
 Not all was from space heating (ie central heating).

-My strategy is to focus on maximising warmth and comfort in our living room, where most of the family spends most of each day in winter, to shave as much as another 1MWh off our current ~4MWh/y space-heating demand.
+My strategy was to focus on maximising warmth and comfort in our living room, where most of the family spends most of each day in winter, to shave as much as another 1MWh off our current ~4MWh/y space-heating demand.